Orlando Letelier: Exile

-After his release, he and his family moved to Caracas, Venezuela, but later went to the United States on the recommendation of American writer Saul Landau.
-In 1975, Letelier moved to Washington D.C., where he became senior fellow of the Washington, D.C.–based Institute for Policy Studies, a think tank in which Landau was involved.
-Letelier became director of the Amsterdam-based Transnational Institute and taught at the School of International Service of the American University in Washington, D.C.
+After his release, Letelier and his family moved to Caracas, Venezuela, but relocated to the United States on the advice of American writer Saul Landau.
+In 1975 he settled in Washington, D.C., where he became a senior fellow of the Institute for Policy Studies (IPS), a left-leaning foreign-policy think tank with which Landau was also affiliated.
+He also became director of the Amsterdam-based Transnational Institute and taught at the School of International Service of American University.